Atlantic Studies in History, Culture and Society

 - An interest in research trips and the willingness to get involved with multicultural contexts

-- Universities, higher education institutions and non-university research institutes
+- universities, colleges and non-university research institutes

-- Foundations with an international orientation
+- foundations with an international orientation

 Admission Requirements